 That same year, Horace Hayden and Chapin Harris boosted modern dentistry by opening the first dental school, inventing the modern doctorate of dental surgery, and starting the first dental society.
 By the end of the 1800s, porcelain inlays, the first mechanized dental drill, and the toothpaste tube had all been invented.

 Scientific Advancement of the 1900s

 In 1955, Michael Buonocore described the method of tooth bonding to repair cracked enamel on teeth.
-Years later, the first fully reclining dental chair was introduced to put patients and dentists at ease.
-By the 1990s, “invisible” braces were introduced, along with the first at-home tooth bleaching system.
+Years later, the first fully-reclining dental chair was introduced to put patients and dentists at ease.
+By the 1990s, “invisible” braces and the first at-home tooth bleaching system were introduced.

 What Will the Future of Dentistry Hold?